-(a) Basis of Consolidation and Presentation
+(a) Basis of Presentation and Consolidation

-The consolidated financial statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
+The financial statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
 All dollar amounts presented are in Canadian dollars unless otherwise specified.

-These consolidated financial statements incorporate the financial statements of the Company and its wholly owned inactive subsidiary Nevada Prospectors Inc. ("NPI") incorporated in California, USA.
-All intercompany transactions and balances have been eliminated on consolidation.
+These financial statements included the financial statements of the Company and its wholly owned inactive subsidiary Nevada Prospectors Inc. incorporated in California, USA until its administrative dissolution during fiscal 2015.

-Notes to Consolidated Financial Statements Years Ended December 31, 2014 and 2013
+Notes to Financial Statements Years Ended December 31, 2015 and 2014 Canadian Funds